gregr/ina/nscheme/README.md

     - e.g., ```(let ((x __)) __)``` vs. ```(let ((#(x local unique) __)) __)```
   - how would block scope behave operationally? how do we achieve exclave? (how does exclave work exactly?)

-need some form of annotation that isn't ignored by evaluation / analysis?
-NO, SEE BELOW ABOUT EMBEDDING SCHEME IN LLL
-- needed for properly suppressing interrupts etc. in low-level code, maybe other things too?
-- could also be used for type checking, (un)safety ...
-- alternative thought: Scheme expressions should be embedded in LLL, not the other way around
+- Scheme expressions should be embedded in LLL, not the other way around
   - LLL can be a "richer" language
   - Scheme can still express LLL ideas with unsafe primitives for memory and machine arithmetic, and by disabling interrupts
     - It's the compiler's job to enforce the efficiency of these ideas
       - e.g., if static analysis can show that a procedure is only ever called while interrupts are disabled, interrupt polling code will not be inserted into the procedure body

 - non-semantic E:annotated directives can describe communication preferences about analysis results
   - e.g.,
     - "Ignore all errors within this expression."